Crock Pot Cheeseburger French Fries with Special Sauce is a reimagined, totally tasty take on classic burgers and fries!

 baked french fries on a baking sheet

-Drain some of the meat then sprinkle over the top of the french fries, followed by freshly shredded sharp cheddar cheese, and then broil until the cheese has melted, 1-2 minutes.
+Drain some of the meat then sprinkle it over the hot french fries, followed by freshly shredded sharp cheddar cheese.
+Broil until the cheese has melted, 1-2 minutes.

 I transferred the fries over to a cast iron skillet for presentation purposes, but you can definitely just leave them on the sheet pan.